Quadzet/Quadzet.github.io/README.md

 ### Calculations
 The majority of the calculations and formulas are based on information found in the Fight Club discord, and also notably from https://github.com/magey/classic-warrior/wiki as well as to a lesser extent my own testing.
 At some point I would want to document all of it, for now its documentation is within the code itself.

+### Rotation
+At this time, the simulation follows a set pre-defined priority system that's been calibrated by hand to yield as high tps as possible.
+Of course in reality it would depend on gear and buffs.

+# Dual Wielding
+1. Bloodthirst if rage above cost.
+2. Revenge if available rage above cost.
+3. Sunder Armor if rage above cost + 15.
+o Queue Heroic Strike if rage above cost.

+# Mainhand + Shield
+1. Bloodthirst if rage above cost.
+2. Revenge if available rage above cost.
+3. Sunder Armor if rage above cost + 10.
+o Queue Heroic Strike if rage above cost + 60.

 ### Contact
 If you have questions or suggestions you can find me on Discord, Quadzet#4824.
+You can also create issues on this Github page.